afontainec/chinchay-docs/docs/models/customMethods.md

 ## Overview

 If you want to extend the class and add your own methods it is very easy!
-Here we are going to talk of how to add methods to your models that fits with your special needs!
+Here we are going to talk of how to add methods to your models that fit with your special needs!

 ## Creating custom methods